 Organize the hallways and staircases, areas that tend to gather clutter as family members drop and disperse their belongings from one room to the next.
 Sweep or vacuum up any debris in this area before company comes.
 If there are any side rooms or closets that you don’t have time to clean, walk through your clean home just prior to your guests arrival and make sure the doors to these areas are closed.

 Enjoy your clean home and start the holidays with a clean kitchen.
 Guests are likely to enter your kitchen, whether to gather and help you prepare the meal or to help set the table.
 Clean the counters and appliances by wiping them down, then mop and clean the floors before guests arrive.
 Make sure you have an empty dishwasher on the day of the event so you can quickly and easily place dirty dishes away, keeping them out of sight as soon as they accumulate.
-With any extra time, hose down your trash can and use a pleasant scented garbage bag so the trash won’t add any unwelcome odors to the day’s festivities.
+Additionally, if you have a ventilation system in your kitchen do not forget to clean your range hood vent.
+Range hood vents are incredibly convenient as they help to keep your kitchen free from excess humidity and grease.
+Just remember to contact an experienced electrician if you encounter any issues with your vents.
+Above all, an electrician can help to make sure that your range hood vent is working correctly.
+To learn more, check out Your Home Electricians here!
+Finally, with any extra time, hose down your trash can and use a pleasantly scented garbage bag so the trash won’t add any unwelcome odors to the day’s festivities.